Striga hermonthica: Biocontrol

 Witchweed is historically among the hardest parasitic plants to control.
 Fusarium oxysporum may be used as a possible biocontrol of witchweed and its host specificity makes it a good candidate.
 This fungus is thought to infect the early vasculature of the Striga plant.
 Applying native strains of Fusarium oxysporum has not shown adequate crop restoration.
 However, using strains selected for their ability to over-produce specific amino acids has shown highly effective results.
-Data on 500 Striga-infested farms were obtained in paired plot trials over two growing seasons in 2014-2015, using hybrid seed and fertilizer compared to hybrid seed, fertilizer and FoxyT14 (a trio of the virulence-enhanced strains for Fusarium).
+Data on 500 Striga-infested farms were obtained in paired plot trials over two growing seasons in 2014–2015, using hybrid seed and fertilizer compared to hybrid seed, fertilizer and FoxyT14 (a trio of the virulence-enhanced strains for Fusarium).
 Most (99.6%) of the farmers had equal or greater yield in their Foxy T14 plots relative to yield in their comparable farmer-practice plots without Foxy T14.
 The average maize yield in the March–June rains season was increased by 56.5% in Foxy T14 plots relative to the farmer-practice plots (p < 0.0001, pair-wise t-test).
 Approximately one third of the farmers doubled their yield in this test.
 This technology development is called The Toothpick Project based on mechanism used to deliver the fungal strains to smallholder farmers via a toothpick, where the farmer can make a fresh, on-farm inoculum by growing the fungal strains on cooked rice.
 The project is being launched in Kenya and a team of scientists in eleven other countries is working on isolating local strains for development.

 Herbicide priming

 Another potential solution to purple witchweed for millet and sorghum crops is herbicide priming.
 When herbicide-resistant seeds were soaked in herbicidal chemicals before planting, up to an 80% decrease in infestation occurred.
 The use of nitrogen-rich fertilizers reduces the witchweed infection rate.
 Although the mechanism behind this is not fully understood, the abundance of nitrogen is thought to disrupt nitrogen reductase activity.
-This has a ripple effect, resulting in the dysregulation of the plant's light and dark cycle, resulting in the striga's death.
+This has a ripple effect, resulting in the dysregulation of the plant's light and dark cycle, resulting in the plants's death.

-In 2018, an essential protein for witchweed germination was found to consistently bind to molecules of the detergent Triton X-100, which appears to inhibit the germination of the striga seeds, preventing the natural strigolactones from binding to their usual substrate.
+In 2018, an essential protein for witchweed germination was found to consistently bind to molecules of the detergent Triton X-100, which appears to inhibit the germination of the Striga seeds, preventing the natural strigolactones from binding to their usual substrate.